Cleveland Stadium: History

 The impetus for Cleveland Stadium came from city manager William R. Hopkins, Cleveland Indians' president Ernest Barnard, real estate magnate and future Indians' president Alva Bradley, and the Van Sweringen brothers, who thought that the attraction of a stadium would benefit area commerce in general and their own commercial interests in downtown Cleveland in particular.
 However, some have incorrectly stated that it was built in a failed bid to attract the 1932 Summer Olympics, which had been awarded to Los Angeles in 1923, long before ground was broken on the stadium.
-Another common misconception is that Cleveland Stadium was a Works Progress Administration project; in fact, the WPA was not created until 1935, four years after the stadium was built.
+Another common misconception is that Cleveland Stadium was a Works Progress Administration project; the WPA was not created until 1935, four years after the stadium was built.

 In November 1928, Cleveland voters passed by 112,448 to 76,975, a 59% passage rate, with 55% needed to pass, "a US$2.5 million levy for a fireproof stadium on the Lakefront."
 Actual construction costs overran that amount by $500,000.

 Construction

 Built during the administrations of city managers William R. Hopkins and Daniel E. Morgan, it was designed by the architectural firms of Walker and Weeks and by Osborn Engineering Company.
 It featured an early use of structural aluminum.

 The stadium was dedicated on July 1, 1931.
 On July 3, 1931, it hosted a boxing match for the National Boxing Association World Heavyweight Championship between Max Schmeling and Young Stribling, with 37,000 fans in attendance.
 Schmeling retained his title by a technical knockout victory in the 15th round.

 The Donald Gray Gardens were installed on the stadium's north side in 1936 as part of the Great Lakes Exposition.
-They remained until the construction of Cleveland Browns Stadium (now FirstEnergyStadium).
+They remained until construction started on Cleveland Browns Stadium in 1997.